Javier-Andres-Dominguez/AutoHotKey-GameScripts/README.md

 # AutoHotKey-Script
 These are scripts that I do to learn AHK for educational and fun purpose.
-If you use them, don´t ruin the fun for others. <br>
+If you use them, don´t ruin the fun for other people. <br>
 Instalation of AHK: https://www.autohotkey.com/ <br>
 The main editor: https://www.autohotkey.com/scite4ahk/ <br>
 There is also a folder named AHI, that is an implementation of the driver "Interception" for AHK. <br>